Fasciculus Medicinae

-Dissection scene from Fasiculo de Medicina (Venice, 1495).
+Dissection scene from Fasiculo de Medicina (Venice, 1493/95 edition).

-Fasciculus Medicinae is a "bundle" of six independent and quite different medieval medical treatises.
-The collection, which existed only in two manuscripts (handwritten copies), was first printed in 1491 in Latin and came out in numerous editions over the next 25 years.
-Johannes de Ketham, the German physician routinely associated with the Fasciculus, was neither the author nor even the original compiler but merely an owner of one of the manuscripts.
+Fasciculus Medicinae is a "bundle" of medieval medical treatises first printed in Latin in Venice in 1491 by the brothers Giovanni and Gregorio de Gregori.
+The collection, which existed only in two manuscripts (handwritten copies) prior to printing, was edited by Giorgio dal Monferrato and came out in numerous editions over the next 30 years.
+Johannes de Ketham, the name attached to the collection in its colophon, was neither the author nor the original compiler; his identity remains unresolved.
+Karl Sudhoff argued he was "Johannes von Kircheim," a medical professor at the University of Vienna active 1455–1470, though more recent research by Christian Coppens has cast doubt on this identification.

 The topics of the treatises cover a wide spectrum of medieval European medical knowledge and technique, including uroscopy, astrology, bloodletting, the treatment of wounds, plague, anatomical dissection, and women’s health.
-The book is remarkable as the first illustrated medical work to appear in print; notable illustrations include: a urine chart, a diagram of the veins for phlebotomy, a pregnant woman, Wound Man, Disease Man and Zodiac Man.
-In 1495, it appeared in Italian under the title Fasiculo de Medicina.
+The book is remarkable as one of the first illustrated medical works to appear in print.
+The original 1491 edition included a urine chart, a diagram of the veins for phlebotomy, Zodiac Man, a pregnant woman, Wound Man, and Disease Man — five full-figure images that had already circulated together in manuscript for decades before appearing in print.

+In 1493 (1494 by modern reckoning), the Gregori brothers issued an Italian translation, Fasiculo de Medicina, edited by Sebastiano Manilio.
+This edition redrew five of the original images in a more classicizing style, reflecting the influence of Venetian artists such as Giovanni Bellini and Andrea Mantegna, and added four new full-page illustrations: a frontispiece depicting a scholar identified as "Petrus de Montagnana"; a urine-consultation scene; a plague-consultation scene illustrating a treatise by Pietro da Tossignano (fl.
+1364–1401); and a dissection scene prefacing the Anothomia Mundini, a 1316 anatomical treatise by Mondino dei Liuzzi of the University of Bologna.

-The ten handsome full-page woodcut illustrations influenced artists for some time – even as late as 1751 when the last of William Hogarth's Four Stages of Cruelty seems to borrow from the dissection scene (above).
+The dissection woodcut is regarded as the earliest printed depiction of human dissection and one of only a handful of pre-1500 images of the practice.
+The ten full-page woodcut illustrations of this expanded edition influenced artists for some time – even as late as 1751, when the last of William Hogarth's Four Stages of Cruelty is thought to borrow from the dissection scene (above).

+Later editions show individual variation: a surviving 1495 copy has hand-drawn coverings added over the male figures' genitals, likely by a later owner; an edition of 1500 adds a treatise on children's diseases by Rhazes; a 1509 Milan printing used mirror-reversed woodblocks; and the last known edition appeared in 1522, aside from a single seventeenth-century reprint.
+By then the work's medical content had become outdated and was soon superseded by newer anatomical works, notably Andreas Vesalius's De humani corporis fabrica (1543).